DevClate/EntraFIDOFinder/README.md

 AllProperties:
 Right now I've only added last time FIDO Alliance has updated their information for that key, but I will be adding more in the very near future.
 Trying to find the best way to do it so its easy to read.

+If you are curious on the FIDO Alliance data, I've now added that into the metadata and it will be compared once a month when the FIDO Alliance publishes the newest version.
+I will be in the future making these acessible in the PowerShell module and possibly web version.

 Also check out the web version: [https://devclate.github.io/EntraFIDOFinder/Explorer/](https://devclate.github.io/EntraFIDOFinder/Explorer/)